Western Pacific Airlines: Decline

 The merger process with Frontier then began.
 However, after Frontier gained access to Western Pacific's financial records as a part of the due diligence process, Frontier and their bankers then decided to no longer pursue this opportunity and the merger was abruptly canceled, leading to Western Pacific's bankruptcy and also nearly destroying Frontier in the process.

 Western Pacific declared Chapter 7 bankruptcy in February 1998.
 Frontier Airlines survived and currently operates a jet fleet that is approximately twice the size of the proposed combined Western Pacific-Frontier operation.

 Destinations

-The airline served the following destinations in the U.S. during its existence:
+Western Pacific Airlines served the following destinations in the U.S. during its existence: